Call for Danida Alumni Activity Grants 2021 round 2

 Sharing knowledge and transforming knowledge into action is essential for finding sustainable solutions to the global challenges facing us today.
 However, this does not happen by itself.
 It requires a concerted effort and change makers to transform knowledge into action.

-Danida Fellowship Centre offers activity grants to alumni, who are accepted as members of the global Danida Alumni Network as well as of the local Danida/Denmark Alumni Network in their countries (if there is one).
-You can find an overview of established networks here.
+Danida Fellowship Centre offers activity grants to alumni, who are accepted as members of the global Danida Alumni Network.
+If there is an established local Danida/Denmark Alumni Network in your country of residence, then you should also be a registered member.
+You can find an overview of established local networks here.

-You can apply for a grant with financial support of up to 9,000 DKK for an alumni activity or event with the aim of:
+You can apply for a grant with financial support of up to 9,000 DKK for an alumni activity or event with the aim of achieving the following three objectives:

 - Promoting knowledge sharing, networking, and collaboration within or across sectors/disciplines